 The scenic route of the railways is two miles long and takes about four hours as it winds through the countryside.
 It also follows the flow of the Toccoa River for a few miles.

-If you want to get ice cream or enjoy quaint cafes, you can get down at Copperhill, where are many antique shops and gift shops that you can explore.
+If you want to get ice cream or enjoy quaint cafes, you can get down at Copperhill, where you can explore many antique shops and gift shops.